bard/redux-agent/README.md

 # redux-agent

-**Simple, reactive, middleware-free** effect management for React/Redux applications.
-Drive non-visual effects (such as network I/O) the same way you drive visual (UI) effects: through changes to application state.
+Simple, reactive, middleware-free effect management for Redux+React applications.
+Drive non-visual effects (such as network I/O) the same way you drive visual effects (aka the UI): through changes to application state.

+## Benefits

+- Vanilla Redux architecture, no new concepts, just old ones doing new work
+- Reducer becomes the single source of logic, whether sync or async

 ## Example

-Respond to the `FETCH_USER` action by requesting data from an HTTP API:
+Request data from an HTTP API and display it when received:

 ```js
 const reducer = (state = { user: null }, action) => {